Connect with us

 Senate leaders unveil historic plan to significantly increase teacher pay

-Senate leaders on Monday unveiled a proposal to give Mississippi teachers an average raise of $4,700 over two years and restructure the way teachers are paid to them higher salaries in the long-term.
+Senate leaders on Monday unveiled a proposal to give Mississippi teachers an average raise of $4,700 over two years and restructure the way teachers are paid to provide them higher salaries in the long-term.

 The proposal — which, if passed, would represent the largest teacher pay increase since at least the early 2000s — was announced on Monday by Lt.
 Gov. Delbert Hosemann and Senate Education Chair Dennis DeBar of Leakesville.